-A catchphrase is a kitsch accompaniment to an entertainers act, many of which don’t stand the test of time.
-An example being, my wife Karen’s of “Would you empty the dishwasher, Gary?”…… Actually, that’s a poor analogy as she isn’t an entertainer and it’s more of an order than a catchphrase!
+For the uninitiated, a catchphrase is a kitsch accompaniment to an entertainers act, many of which don’t stand the test of time.
+An example being my wife Karen’s of “Would you empty the dishwasher, Gary?”…… Actually, that’s a poor analogy as she isn’t an entertainer and her locutions are more of an order than a catchphrase!

 On hearing of his death yesterday, I posted the following comment on my Facebook timeline:- Sorry to hear of the passing of Sir Brucie at 89….
 Spent many an hour watching him on The Generation Game as a kid in the 1970’s……..
 Is it wrong of me to think that the first words he’ll hear from Peter at the Pearly Gates will be “Nice to see you.
 To see you…..Nice!”??!

-I wrote a fictional book a few years back about the ‘goings on’ in offices of a Samaritans-like emotional support group.
-I thought the subject matter gave scope to add both comedic and dark scenarios, which I advocate if written well are great literary bedfellows.
+I wrote a fictional draft book a few years back about the ‘goings on’ in offices of a Samaritans-like emotional support group.
+I thought the subject matter gave scope to add both comedic and dark scenarios which, if written well, can be great literary bedfellows.

-In the book, I gave one of the charity workers an adapted version of Brucie’s catchphrase.
+In the book, I gave one of the voluntary workers an adapted version of Brucie’s catchphrase.
 On answering the phone to an emotionally disturbed caller he’d greet them with “Nice to hear from you.
-To hear from you….”, expecting the stunned caller to respond “Nice!” in return.
+To hear from you….”; expecting the stunned caller to respond “Nice!” in return.

 This support worker meant no harm; he was just a quirky guy with a misguided belief greeting a caller chirpily would put them at ease…… It didn’t!

-This tome of approximately 750,000 words currently sits metaphorically gathering dust on numerous memory sticks; with the printed version non-metaphorically gathering dust in a Lever Arch folder…… Anyway, I digress.
+My tome currently sits metaphorically gathering dust on numerous memory sticks; with the printed version non-metaphorically gathering dust in a Lever Arch folder somewhere in the house.

 Back in the 1970’s, our clan knew from the early seconds of The Generation Game, when the camera captured Brucie’s profile, we’d spend the next hour in the company of laughter, catchphrases and families being teased by the genial host.